 Eczema rashes can be worsened by heat, smoke, dust, cold, humidity and so on.

 Studies show that stress, anxiety and depressive symptoms show a positive correlation with eczema flare-ups.

-Items like pollen, certain foods, chemicals in creams, lotions, shampoos, and so on, may set off allergic reactions and aggravating eczema.
-It has been found that around forty percent of children with eczema are allergic to some food or the other.
+Items like pollen, certain foods, chemicals in creams, lotions, shampoos, and so on, may set off allergic reactions and aggravate eczema.
+It has been found that around 40% of children with eczema are allergic to some food or the other.

 The symptoms of eczema in kids vary with time, sometimes being extreme while other times being mild or non-existent: